koptelovmax/gaussianprocess/track.md

 - Find SCG optimization function and perform on function 2 first
 - Finish Video generator implementation
 - Missing frame estimation using Matlab

+## 6.06.16
+### What has done
+- Function 2 gradient wrt W derivative and implementation

+### Why
+- It is necessary to use gradients

+### What has learned
+- How to derive gradients analiticaly

+### What next
+- Function 2 gradient test
+- Find SCG optimization function and perform on function 2 first
+- Finish Video generator implementation
+- Missing frame estimation using Matlab